Login

 Intermediate Players Course: 10.30am-12 noon UK time

-Wire Branch members pay £100; non-members pay £120.
+Wire Branch members pay £100 for a course; non-members pay £120.
 Payment can be made via Paypal, bank transfer or cheque.
 Non-members may wish to join the Wire Branch via the Clarsach Society to obtain the member discount.
+To join, please visit https://www.clarsachsociety.co.uk/join

 sitemap | cookie policy | privacy policy | accessibility statement